-All the numbers are correct and dated from the fall of 1964, block, heads, carbs, intake, water pump, transmission, etc, – all as they should be for a narrow hip car.
+The numbers are dated from the fall of 1964, block, carbs, intake, water pump, transmission, etc, – all as they should be for a narrow hip car.
 Original markings were still on the driveline components and have been saved or replicated just as they came from Shelby.
 It has all the things a Cobra should have, but are usually missing; five original Sunburst wheels, owner’s manual, tool kit, Shelley LJ22 jack and jack handles, grease gun, side curtains, top and top bows, and tonneau.
 In the trunk is an NOS Goodyear 8.15 spare.

 According to the Shelby Registry, six narrow hip cars were painted black.
 Only fifteen or sixteen of the original 32 cars still have their original rear fender shape, and of these only three are black.

 March 15, 2015, CSX3130 was awarded Best in Class in a Sports Car class at the Amelia Island Concours.
 The class included very nice cars from Lamborghini, Maserati, Aston Martin, Jaguar, Porsche and more.

 CSX3130 went on to another owner, my good friends, Lee and Felicia Cross.
 They showed it at several shows and concours where it consistently won, a first place at the Concours on the Avenue in Carmel, CA, and I think at the Concours of America, and drove it on a couple of Cobra Rallies.
-While Lee owned it, he had Roush refresh the engine and some other work done (I have receipts).
+While Lee owned it, he had Roush refresh the engine and some other work done.
 The engine looks stock and it still runs cool and smoothly at low speeds but it feels like there is a significant increase in horsepower.
 When time came to make changes to Lee’s collection, he graciously offered it back to me.
 Now it’s back in Weaver Garage.